javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 Symbols allow us to create "hidden" properties of an object, that no other part of code can occasionally access or overwrite.

-For instance, if we're working with `user` objects, that come from a third-party code and don't have any `id` field.
+For instance, if we're working with `user` objects, that belong to a third-party code and don't have any `id` field.
 We'd like to add identifiers to them.

 Let's use a symbol key for it: